 Without this on the side, despite the chili in the marinade they're actually not particularly spicy (which is great for us with kids not really in to spice - yet at least).

-When would you eat anticuchos?
+When would you eat these skewers?

 These meat skewers are a firm favorite food all over Peru at pretty much any time of day.
 They are often enjoyed as a street food and are particularly popular during festivals such as Fiestas Patrias, Peruvian Independence Day at the end of July, and in the Andes, at Inti Raymi, the Incan celebration of the God Inti in June, which coincides with the summer solstice.